balazon/MNIST_CPP/README.md

 	// The weights will be written out as matrices separated by comma and space, row by row nn.saveThetas(myfile);
 	myfile.close();

+	// To save the first layer in an n rows by m columns rearrangement with each neuron's weights as a 2d picture
+	// that can be copied in excel to visualize, use the function saveFirstLayerVisualization std::ofstream file;
+	file.open("firstlayer.txt");
+	nn.saveFirstLayerVisualization(file, 10, 20, 28, 28);
+	file.close();

 	printf("NN predict\n");
 	// p contains the neural network's predicted labels